|

 CHAN KEE LIM (Kee Lim Chan)

-both by Earl Derr Biggers)
+That Curtain, both by Earl Derr Biggers

 Charlie Chan's very traditional Cantonese cousin who lived in an uptairs flat on Waverly Place